cap-security-cartel/report-generator/source/report.md

 ### Redundant assignment of `lastUpdated` variable

-## Description In `CapTokenAdapter.price()`, the `lastUpdated` variable is assigned the value of `block.timestamp` twice.
+**Description:** In `CapTokenAdapter.price()`, the `lastUpdated` variable is assigned the value of `block.timestamp` twice.
 This doesn't cause any functional issues but is an unnecessary operation that could be removed to improve code clarity and slightly reduce gas consumption.

 ```solidity
 lastUpdated = block.timestamp;  // First assignment